 by Alan Thornhill

-Building approvals fell by 1.8 per cent in October, on seasonally adjusted figures the Australian Bureau of Statistics released today.
+Lending for investment housing rose by 3.2 per cent last month, on seasonally adjusted figures published by the Bureau of Statistics today.

 by Alan Thornhill